melquibrito/remote-windows-server/README.md

    - **OSError**: Raised in case of error.

 ### local_time(\*properties:_str_, \*\*kwargs)->_dict_:
-> Returns the current local time data on the remote server.
+> Returns a dictionary with current local time data.server.
 - Args
    - **\*properties** _(str)_: Argument list of properties to return.
 Asterisks (\*) can be used as wildcards.
    - **\*\*kwargs**: Arbitrary keyword arguments.